1995parham-learning/1995parham-learning.github.io/content/links/golang.md

 ## Advanced Console UIs

-/pterm/ is useful when you need colors, and you need them easy, and fast.
+_pterm_ is useful when you need colors, and you need them easy, and fast.

 - <https://github.com/pterm/>